o1243535241/O/readme.txt

 O ... +up this not first time, on this up what i write "some brand ai" stacks/still thinking ..... and on all draft some ai-s just make some loop infinity thhinking, one just start write "oooo o oo o oo o"

-O ... +up if cross fire, 4+4 = 0 and O is love/deram O/nature can put in movie maker that 1/black/ball must have 8 number, or how i think all write to gov O/teaching/math they collect make revert and make jokes under ships ......
+O ... +up if cross fire, 4+4 = 0 and O is love/deram O/nature can put in movie maker that 1/black/ball must have 8 number

 O ... maybe more desription of drop make O ...... and how unverse and 5 was maked .... just maybe ... also need look on numbers 11 and 8 maybe there also some alg what exists in this descrition - 1-1 is like O - moment, 4/fire + 4/fire = O but also 8
 1234 - chaose cross make 1